KaidenWilliams/startup/README.md

 -index.html file has a purpose, it is the default page

  When you have an error check discord, high likelihood someone else had it too.

+.

+.

+CSS:

+I did not realize how hard it was to make something look good until I did this assignment

+There is a difference between defining behavior for an element for example p{} vs. .p{}, the second makes a class that needs to be added later on like <p class = "p">